Disney International Programs: Housing

-From the beginning of the program until 1988, almost all international program participants resided along Disney College Program participants in Snow White Village Campground, an off-property mobile home park and the remainder of Lake Vista Village apartments in Kissimmee.
-In 1987, a new apartment complex, Vista Way, was opened for both international and college program participants nearby Lake Buena Vista, located much closer to the Disney property.
+From the beginning of the program until 1988, college program participants resided in Snow White Village Campground, an off-property mobile home park and the remainder of Lake Vista Village apartments in Kissimmee.
+In 1987, a new company-sponsored gated-community apartment complex, Vista Way, was opened for college program participants nearby Lake Buena Vista, located much closer to the Disney property.
 By 1988, all participants were fully relocated out of Snow White Village Campground, which was later converted into a vacationing site.

 Three additional company-sponsored gated-community apartment complexes, The Commons, Chatham Square and Patterson Court, opened as the Disney College Program expanded to accommodate more participants, all adjacently-located in Little Lake Bryan, less than three miles away from Vista Way.
-International Program participants were housed along Disney College Program participants, until the four housing complexes were closed in March 2020 due to the impact of the coronavirus pandemic.
+Participants in Orlando were provided the option to either live off-property or reside in one of the four complexes, until they were closed in March 2020 due to the impact of the COVID-19 pandemic.
 Initially, The Commons was the only complex where all international participants were housed in after it opened.
 Though the Disney College Program allowed participants to reside off-site, international participants were not allowed the same due to conditions in their visas.

-In June 2021, Flamingo Crossings Village, a new and more modern apartment complex located in Winter Garden, about four miles from Disney's Animal Kingdom, became the new home of all Orlando Disney College Program participants.
+In June 2021, Flamingo Crossings Village, a new and more modern apartment complex located in Winter Garden, about four miles from Disney's Animal Kingdom, became the new home of the Orlando Disney College Program participants.
 Though its original opening was interrupted by the coronavirus pandemic, it opened in June 2021 along with the return of the Disney College Program to Orlando.
-The relocation of all Disney College Program and Disney International Programs participants to Flamingo Crossings Village was originally planned to take place mid-2020, when the four existing housing complexes were scheduled to close.
+The relocation of Disney College Program participants to Flamingo Crossings Village was originally planned to take place mid-2020, when the four existing housing complexes were scheduled to close and sold off.